 - Improved technology.
 The primary driving force behind long-term economic growth is improved technology and higher productivity.
 With higher productivity, we can see higher output, with less raw materials used.
-For example, since the 1950s, technology of car use has significantly improved fuel efficiency.
+For example, since the 1950s, the technology of car use has significantly improved fuel efficiency.
 In the 1950s, many cars had very low miles per gallon.
 In recent years, car manufacturers have made strides in reducing fuel consumption and have started to develop hybrid technology.

 - Solar and renewable energy.
 A good example of how improved technology has reduced potential for environmental damage is the progress in solar technology.
-In recent years, the cost of solar energy has significantly fallen – raising prospect of clean technology.
+In recent years, the cost of solar energy has significantly fallen – raising the prospect of clean technology.
 See: Solar technology

 - Role of government regulation.
-Economic growth and development usually sees a growth in the size of government as a share of GDP.
+Economic growth and development usually see a growth in the size of government as a share of GDP.
 The government are able to implement taxes and regulations in an attempt to solve environmental externalities which harm health and living standards.

 - Diminishing marginal utility of income.
 Rising income has a diminishing marginal utility.
 The benefit from your first £10,000 annual income is very high.
 But, if income rises from £90,000- £100,000 the gain is very limited in comparison.
-Having a very high salary is of little consolation, if you live with environmental degradation (e.g. congestion, pollution and ill health).
+Having a very high salary is of little consolation if you live with environmental degradation (e.g. congestion, pollution and ill health).
 Therefore a rational person who is seeing rising incomes will begin to place greater stress on improving other aspects of living standards.

-Limitations of Kuznets Environmental Curve
+Criticisms of Kuznets Environmental Curve

 - Empirical evidence is mixed.
 There is no guarantee that economic growth will see a decline in pollutants.